vinosatravel/www.vinosatravel.com/content/blog/getting-to-singapore/index.md

 - Sufficient funds to maintain themselves during their stay in Singapore; and,
 - [Yellow Fever Vaccination (if applicable)](https://www.ica.gov.sg/enteranddeparting/before/yellow)

-Generally, if you are a citizen in one of the (10) [ASEAN countries](https://asean.org/member-states/), you do not require a Visa to enter Singapore.
+Generally, if you are a citizen in one of the (10) [ASEAN countries](https://asean.org/member-states/), you **do not** require a Visa to enter Singapore.

-If your country exists on [Visa Matters | Immigration and Checkpoints Authority](https://www.ica.gov.sg/enter-transit-depart/entering-singapore/visa_requirements), you will need a valid visa.
+- If your country exists on [Visa Requirements | Immigration and Checkpoints Authority](https://www.ica.gov.sg/enter-transit-depart/entering-singapore/visa_requirements), you will need a visa to enter Singapore.

 ## Step 4: Arrival in Singapore